Trustly

 project_id

-—payment ID unique within the projectpayment_currency
+—payment identifier unique within the projectpayment_currency

-—payment currency in ISO-4217 alpha-3 formatpayment_amount
+—payment currency code in the ISO-4217 alpha-3 formatpayment_amount

-—payment amount in minor units
+—payment amount in the smallest currency unitcustomer_id

-parameter. - The currency of payment can only be one from the General information section.
+. - The currency of payment can only be one from the General information section.

 - Additional parameters are required for payment.
 They are not required to open the Payment Page, but they are always requested from the customer if they were not passed in the request.
 Additional (required) parameters for payment: